-The city council cited, among other things, the high cost of Narcan, the drug used to counter the effects of an opioid overdose.
+A dallas substance abuse treatment centre cited, among other things, the high cost of Narcan, the drug used to counter the effects of an opioid overdose.
 “That somebody’s life is only worth a few bucks is really disconcerting,” Costerison says.

 A call last month to Middletown city media representative Shelby Quinlivan humanely revealed that the three-strikes discussion “went nowhere” and the councilman who brought up the idea did not get re-elected and will leave his post this month.